lucapette/lucapette.github.com/_drafts/two-years-abroad.markdown

 - Olia changed her job already once - compared to three very hard Italian-style years, this is a great feeling.

 - I feel hooked to Berlin.
-It feels like home, it feels like a "the place" sometimes.
+It feels like home, it even feels like a cage sometimes.
 It's such a good fit for me that I'm afraid I would't be able to live anywhere else.
 It feels like Ruby in this sense.
-I hardly chose anything else than Ruby unless I can't use Ruby.
+I hardly choose anything else than Ruby unless I can't use Ruby.
 Same for Berlin.

 Now I guess it's time for some conclusions.
 But I'm going to disappoint you a